-Throughout the onset of COVID-19 UWHC has been granted $237,000 relief funding and was used to assist individuals affected from the pandemic and UWHC also has partnered with Low Country Food Bank, Horry County Schools and Impact Ministries to either fund or supply volunteers for 15 mass food distributions benefiting over 6,000 Horry County families.
+Throughout the onset of COVID-19, UWHC has been granted $237,000 in relief funding and it was used to assist individuals affected from the pandemic and UWHC has also partnered with Low Country Food Bank, Horry County Schools, and Impact Ministries to either fund or supply volunteers for 16 mass food distributions benefiting over 6,000 Horry County families.

-UWHC is an active member of Waccamw VOAD (Voluntary Organizations Active in Disaster) which is comprised of nonprofit, nonpartisan volunteer agencies and organizations that come together to assist residents impacted from a disaster.
+UWHC is an active member of Waccamaw VOAD (Voluntary Organizations Active in Disaster) which is comprised of nonprofit, nonpartisan volunteer agencies, and organizations that come together to assist residents impacted from a disaster.